 Differential Diagnosis of allergic bronchopulmonary aspergillosis:

 Itraconazole interferes with the hepatic metabolism of several medications, including cyclosporine, oral hypoglycemics, tacrolimus, terfenadine, cisapride, and midazolam.
+Deranged liver function test results, rash, headache, edema, nausea, vomiting, and diarrhea are the most common side effects.
 Impaired absorption is most significant with proton pump inhibitors.

 Glucocorticoids side effects: Weight gain, osteopenia, acne, skin atrophy, diabetes mellitus, glaucoma, cataracts, avascular necrosis of bone, infection, hypertension, and growth retardation in children.